Columbia Center for Oral History Research

 Located within Butler Library, the Columbia University Center for Oral History Research is the oldest oral history program.
 Pulitzer Prize winner Allan Nevins founded the program in 1948.
 There is an extensive list of projects belonging to the center, both current and completed.
 Currently the office holds 8,000 taped memoirs and 1,000,000 pages of transcripts.

 Founding

 Policy was a passion for Allan Nevins, and that inspired him to form the Center for Oral History Research, or more specifically the Columbia University Oral History Research Office.
 Public policy often has an overload of written information and interview would be helpful in directing research.
 Nevis requested funding from Columbia University but barely received any—just enough to pay a few employees.
-The phrase he received from the University was "You'll never receive any operational funding from Columbia" which proved to be false.
-The center has had 4 directors including Nevins, including, Ronald J. Grele, and Mary Marshall Clark who is the current director as of June 2001.
+The phrase he received from the university was "You'll never receive any operational funding from Columbia" which proved to be false.
+The center has had four directors, including Nevins, Ronald J. Grele, and Mary Marshall Clark, who is the current director as of June 2001.
 It wasn't until Clark's time as director that the center gained enough funding to be able to complete extensive projects and partnered with INCITE.